MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/xamarin.md

 ## Distribute and in-app updates are blocking my automated UI tests

-If you're running automated UI tests, enabled in-app updates will block your automated UI tests as they will try to authenticate against the App Center backend.
+If you're running automated UI tests, enabled in-app updates will block your automated UI tests as they'll try to authenticate against the App Center backend.
 We recommend to not enable App Center Distribute for your UI tests.

 ## Messages in the console that indicate that the database couldn't be opened on iOS